nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/14-putting-it-all-together.md

   }
 });

-// Replace apiKey and sessionID with your own values: session = OT.initSession(appID, sessionID);
+// Replace appId and sessionID with your own values: session = OT.initSession(appID, sessionID);
 // Replace token with your own value: session.connect(token, function (error) {